-Subject to a satisfactory standard being attained in Pharmacology, a student may arrange to read for the Honours degree in this subject area.
+Subject to a satisfactory standard being attained in Pharmacology, a student may undertake the Honours degree in this subject area.
 Much of the work will be arranged to suit the interest of the individual.

-The student will participate in a research project in progress in the Discipline.
-A research plan, literature review and a 50-page thesis on the research project must be prepared.
-Seminars on the literature review, the project and another chosen topic will be given by the student.
+The student will participate in a research project in progress in the discipline.
+Written assessments include a research proposal, literature review and 50-page thesis based on the research topic.
+The students will also be required to give an introductory talk and a final talk about the progress of the project.

 P + 61 2 9351 6378